DataExperts/Dexih.Utils.CopyProperties/README.md

 ### Attributes

-The following is a complete list of the property attributes available:
+The following is a complete list of the attributes available for decorating class properties:

 * CopyCollectionKey(object defaultKeyValue, bool resetNegativeKeys = false) - Specifies that the property is a key.
 The `defaultKeyValue` is applied to records which are null, or negative values when the `resetNegativeKeys=true`.
 * CopyIsValid - Specifies a target record should not be removed, instead this property will be set to `false`.
 Otherwise, this wil be set to `true`.